 More People Can’t Pay Their Loans

-A rise in loan delinquencies can be linked to excessive credit growth and the build-up of household debt — which are both warning signs of a coming recession, said David Beckworth, a senior research fellow at the Mercatus Center at George Mason University.
-Although a large build-up of debt can be a warning sign, it’s important to remember that delinquencies can also rise as a result of a recession, said Beckworth.
+A rise in loan delinquencies can be linked to excessive credit growth and the buildup of household debt — which are both warning signs of a coming recession, said David Beckworth, a senior research fellow at the Mercatus Center at George Mason University.
+Although a large buildup of debt can be a warning sign, it’s important to remember that delinquencies can also rise as a result of a recession, said Beckworth.

 Past patterns of delinquency rates and recessions are not encouraging.
 According to the Federal Reserve Bank of St. Louis data, noticeable increases in commercial and industrial loan delinquency rates occurred during the last three recessions.

-Taxes Bring in Less Revenue
+Taxes Bring In Less Revenue

 During an economic downturn, states typically see a decline in revenue, according to the Brookings Institute.
-In fact, during the fourth quarter of 2008 — during the Great Recession — state taxes began to fall, starting with sales taxes.

 State sales tax can be especially discerning of consumer confidence.
 A common reason sales tax revenue can come up short before or during a recession is because Americans aren’t buying enough goods and services that the government can tax.
 And when consumer spending plunges, recessions usually follow.